Report River Pollution

 • Whether sewage is entering a river or any other watercourse

-Please use a postcode, road name, What Three Words location, or a local landmark to pinpoint the pollution's location accurately.
+• The exact location - please use a postcode, road name, What Three Words location, or a local landmark to pinpoint the pollution's location accurately

-The blockages can cause waste water to back up and even overflow, coming back to the surface from underground sewers and drains.
+Even if you don’t see and report pollution, you can still help.
+Blocked drains can cause waste water to back up, and even overflow, coming back to the surface from underground sewers and drains.

 Our Commitment